-- The physical representation of the database on the computer.
-This level describes how the data is stored in the database. - The internal level covers the physical implementation of the database to achieve optimal runtime performance and storage space utilization. - It covers the data structures and file organizations used to store data on storage devices.
+- o This level describes how the data is stored in the database. - The internal level covers the physical implementation of the database to achieve optimal runtime performance and storage space utilization. - o It covers the data structures and file organizations used to store data on storage devices.
 It interfaces with the operating system access methods (file management techniques for storing and retrieving data records) to place the data on the storage devices, build the indexes, retrieve the data, and so on. - The internal level is concerned with such things as: - Storage space allocation for data and indexes; - Record descriptions for storage (with stored sizes for data items); - Record placement; - Data compression and data encryption techniques.